Skip to main content

 Growth Hormone Peptide Therapies

-Beyond sex hormones, specific peptides can modulate the body’s own growth hormone production, offering benefits for anti-aging, muscle gain, fat loss, and sleep improvement.
+Beyond sex hormones, specific peptides can modulate the body’s own production, offering benefits for anti-aging, muscle gain, fat loss, and sleep improvement.
 These Growth Hormone Secretagogues (GHSs) work by stimulating the pituitary gland to release growth hormone in a more natural, pulsatile manner, avoiding the potential drawbacks of exogenous growth hormone administration.

 Key peptides in this category include: